 Graduate Academic Advisor

 We seek someone with a Master’s Degree in Student Affairs, Higher Education or a closely related field with applicable experience in higher education settings.
 The successful candidate will exhibit a clear student-centered philosophy, be results-oriented and goal driven and have a collaborative team orientation.
 In addition, this individual should be a strong communicator (both orally and through written communication) who is able to prioritize and is comfortable delivering and receiving constructive/critical feedback.
-Prior experience advising graduate students and utilizing a CRM tool is strongly preferred.
+Prior experience advising graduate or doctoral students and utilizing a CRM tool is strongly preferred.
 Involvement with developing educational programs, messages, and resources to advance graduate culture desired.
 Prior experience that demonstrates an understanding of retention and persistence metrics, student assessment, and their application to the decision making process would be a plus.